sosanzma/spade_llm/docs/docs/guides/memory.md

         password="password",
         provider=provider,
         interaction_memory=True,  # Enable memory
-        context_management=smart_context,  # Smart context
+        context_management=smart_context,  # Context management
         system_prompt="""
-        You are an intelligent assistant with memory capabilities.
+        You are an assistant with memory capabilities.

         You can remember important information using the remember_interaction_info tool.
         This information will be available in future conversations.